MILD SPOILERS 😉

 Whatever will she do?

 I usually appreciate a plot where the heroine is torn between twin brothers (My, that sounds absolutely naughty, doesn’t it?😋).
 I just wasn’t wowed here.
+Maybe it was the ugly font that soured me.

 Final Analysis of Tender Is the Storm